Better bounds for the union-closed sets conjecture using the entropy approach: Preliminaries

 The contraposition of the union-closed conjecture states that if every element $i \in [n]$ appears in strictly less than half of the sets of a family $\F \subset 2^{[n]}$, then $\F$ is not union-closed and thus $\abs{\F} < \abs{\F \cup \F}.$ The idea behind the entropy approach initiated by Gilmer~\cite{Gilmer22} is that if one can find a way to sample sets from $\F \cup \F$ such that the entropy is strictly larger than $\log_2 \abs{\F},$ one can conclude that $\abs{\F} < \abs{\F \cup \F}.$ The latter since the entropy of a random variable with $N$ possible outcomes is bounded by $\log_2 N.$ Proving that $H(A \cup B) >\log_2 \abs \F$ where $A,B$ are sampled from $\F$, is hard when lacking information on $\F.$ It is easier to compare $H(A \cup B)$ with $H(A)$.
 For the conclusion to hold, $A$ needs to be sampled uniform random from $\F$.
 Gilmer~\cite{Gilmer22} did this by taking two uniform independent (iid) random samples $A,B$ from $\F$ and considering the entropy of the union $A \cup B.$

 For alternatives, one could sample $B$ non-uniform from $\F$, or have two sampled random variables which are not independent.
 In that case one tries to do this in such a way that $A \cup B$ is as uniformly distributed over $\F \cup \F$ as possible.
 Exactly uniformly distributed seems impossible.
-If $\F$ would be union-closed, $A \cup B$ needs to be equal to $A$, but for a non-union-closed family it should give all of $\F \cup \F$ as possible outcomes.
+If $\F$ would be union-closed and $A$ is uniform random, $A \cup B$ needs to be equal to $A$ to ensure that $A \cup B$ is uniformly distributed as well.
+As a concrete example, when $\F= \binom{[2]}{\ge 1},$ then $\Pr(A=\{1\}) \Pr(B=\{1\})=\frac 13 = \Pr(A=\{2\}) \Pr(B=\{2\})$ is impossible.
 Once one is sampling dependent samples, one would need additional ideas to know more about the conditional probability distributions.
 Sawin~\cite{Sawin22} gave the most natural choice when sampling the sets element-wise.